Makey Makey Classic

 Then you can play Pacman by touching the drawing.

 Or you could load up facebook or gmail and send a message on a custom-made alphabet-soup keyboard:

-How Does it Work?Alligator Clip two objects to the MaKey MaKey board.
-For example, you and an apple.
+How Does it Work?Alligator Clip two objects to the Makey Makey board.
+For example, you and a banana.

-When you touch the apple, you make a connection, and MaKey MaKey sends the computer a keyboard message.
-The computer just thinks MaKey MaKey is a regular keyboard (or mouse).
+When you touch the banana, you make a connection, and Makey Makey sends the computer a keyboard message.
+The computer just thinks Makey Makey is a regular keyboard (or mouse).
 Therefore it works with all programs and webpages, because all programs and webpages take keyboard and mouse input.

-Who is MaKey MaKey For?Artists, Kids, Educators, Engineers, Designers, Inventors, Makers...
+Who is Makey Makey For?Artists, Kids, Educators, Engineers, Designers, Inventors, Makers...
 Really it is for everyone.
-Here is a photo of some 8-year-olds using MaKey MaKey in a Maker Space:
+Here is a photo of an 8-year-old using Makey Makey:

 She invented a "knife-and-log" interface for cutting virtual wood in an online game.

 What materials work with Makey Makey?Any material that can conduct at least a tiny bit of electricity will work.
 Here are some materials people have used in our workshops including Ketchup, Pencil Graphite, Finger Paint, Lemons, etc.: